andresdelcampo/WinCountdown/README.md

 # WinCountdown
 A transparent big fonts countdown running in the bottom right corner of the screen.

+Perfect for meeting breaks and timed activities.

 With support for hours, minutes and seconds.
 Optionally beeps multiple times when reaching 0.

-Perfect for meeting breaks and timed activities.
+Edit WinCountdown.dll.config to set initial time and preferences before starting.

 Made in WinForms.
 Compatible with Windows and .NET 6.